signalfx/gdi-specification/specification/semantic_conventions.md

 `Profile.proto` is a data representation for profiling data defined at https://github.com/google/pprof/tree/master/proto.
 Log message will contain a gzip-compressed, base64-encoded protocol buffer conforming to `profile.proto`.
-Each message contains either `allocation` or `profiling` samples determined by the data type specified for the log record.
+Each message contains either `allocation` or `cpu` samples determined by the data type specified for the log record.

-For each `allocation` and `profiling` sample:
+For each `allocation` and `cpu` sample:
 - label `source.event.name` of type `string` OPTIONALLY can contain the name of the event that triggered the sampling
 - label `source.event.time` of type `long` MUST be set to the time when the sample was taken
 - label `trace_id` of type `string` MUST be set when sample was taken within a span scope